-Niccolo Leoniceno studied the Greek language under Ognibene da Lonigo back in Vicenza.
-In 1453, he was able to graduate from the University of Padua.
-It was at this university where he took his studies in philosophy and medicine under the wing of Pietro Roccabonella Veneziano.
-After he completed his doctorate, Leoniceno was able to go to the University of Ferrara.
-There, he was able to teach mathematics, medicine, and philosophy.
-One of his notable students was Antonio Musa Brassavola, a famous Italian physician.
+Niccolo Leoniceno studied the Greek language under Ognibene da Lonigo in Vicenza.
+In 1453, he graduated from the University of Padua.
+At this university he studied philosophy and medicine under the wing of Pietro Roccabonella Veneziano.
+After completing his doctorate, Leoniceno attended the University of Ferrara.
+There, he taught mathematics, medicine, and philosophy.
+One of his notable students was Antonio Musa Brassavola, who became a famous Italian physician.

-Because of his knowledge in Greek as well as Arabic and Latin, he was able to help translate ancient Arabic and Greek medical texts into more accessible and readable Latin copies.
-He translated the works of Hippocrates and Galen and helped bring about the importance of such translations to more people.
-Leoniceno was also the first known person to have written criticisms for Pliny the Elder’s Natural History, written in the first century AD.
+Because of his expert knowledge in Greek, Arabic and Latin, he helped translate ancient Arabic and Greek medical texts into more accessible and readable Latin copies.
+He translated the works of Hippocrates and Galen and as a result of these translations their writings were accessible to more people.
+Leoniceno was the first known person to have written criticisms for Pliny the Elder’s Natural History, written in the first century AD.

 Debates in Ferrara

-Pliny the Elder’s works are considered to be strong reference material in medicine in the fifteenth and early sixteenth century, and the fact that Leoniceno had a different view on things was enough to spark curiosity and get him attention.
-More particularly, he was able to catch the attention of the court humanist Angelo Poliziano.
-Poliziano was not at all in favor of how Leoniceno classified Pliny the Elder alongside medieval and Arab scholars.
-Because of this, Poliziano employed the help of Pandolfo Collenuccio who was a lawyer as well as a historian to help defend Pliny the Elder from what Leoniceno wrote about him.
+Pliny the Elder’s works were considered to be strong reference material in medicine in the fifteenth and early sixteenth century, and the fact that Leoniceno took a different view to this work sparked curiosity and gained him attention.
+More particularly, he caught the attention of the court humanist Angelo Poliziano who employed the help of Pandolfo Collenuccio, a lawyer and a historian, to help defend the Roman author, Pliny the Elder from Leoniceno’s criticisms.

-From 1492 to 1509, Leoniceno as well as Collenuccio published several pamphlets where they were pointing out and arguing about ancient sources they stood for.
-One particular concern they had was how accurate Pliny’s translations were from original Greek texts into Latin.
-After a while, Collenuccio himself agreed that there were such issues that existed.
+From 1492 to 1509, Leoniceno and Collenuccio published several pamphlets arguing for and against the ancient sources.
+One particular concern they discussed was how accurate Pliny’s translations were from the original Greek texts into Latin.
+Collenuccio himself agreed that “lost in translation” issues existed.

-Leoniceno’s attacks on Pliny the Elder were not solely about translation issues though, and he even mentioned a section of one of Pliny’s works where it was stated how the moon was bigger than the earth.
-Because of this, Leoniceno thought that if Pliny was erroneous on a fact as fundamental as this, this was reason enough to examine Pliny’s work further to see if there were other factual errors.
+Leoniceno’s attacks on Pliny the Elder were not solely about translation issues and he mentioned a section of one of Pliny’s works which stated that the moon was bigger than the earth.
+Leoniceno considered that if Pliny was erroneous on a fact as fundamental as this, this was reason enough to examine Pliny’s work further to see if there were other factual errors.

 Natural History Experience

-When it comes to natural history back in those days, knowledge was acquired when people study ancient texts for reference and use the formulas given by earlier scholars.
-What made a huge difference was he thought of not just using existing ancient texts as they were, but the method with which he confirmed the written text was from his own firsthand accounts.
-What he did was to have a copy of the text and compared it with his own set of observations.
-His approach was indeed new back then but it faced several challenges.
-The very first issue was about the translation of texts.
+Natural history knowledge in the fifteenth and early sixteenth century was typically acquired by studying ancient texts for reference and using the formulas given by earlier scholars.
+Leoniceno however, did not just blindly use existing ancient texts, but he confirmed the written text from his own firsthand accounts.
+He would obtain a copy of the ancient text and compare it with his own set of observations.
+This approach was indeed new; the beginning of the “scientific method”, but it faced several challenges, including the accuracy of the translated ancient texts.

-It was really much harder then, working on such texts because it would have been hard to confirm from long dead authors if the plant being observed in the present day was the same one being described before.
-Despite this challenge though, Leoniceno still proceeded with his work and focused with being able to identify the existing information written on respected ancient texts instead of just adding to it, which was what most other scholars would have done.
+Working on such texts was incredibly difficult, attempting for example, to confirm from long dead authors if the plant being observed in the present day was the same one being described before.
+Despite these challenges, Leoniceno proceeded with his researches.
+He focused on identifying the correct meaning of respected ancient texts instead of just adding to it.
 He insisted on this idea because he believed in “factual accuracy,” and that it was highly important because the health, as well as the life of men depended on the accuracy of facts written in ancient manuscripts.

-Having been a scholar and a man who was really interested in ancient works and translation for the betterment of the modernizing civilizations, Leoniceno had his own collection of works.
-These were what he used for working on his comparisons and observations.
-He existed during the time which some call “the age of the manuscript.”
-Back in those days, the main way to gain knowledge was to read existing texts and add to them rather than verify them, which was why Leoniceno’s approach had been really crucial and major to the contributions made to medical texts back then.
+Having been a scholar and a man who was interested in ancient works and translation for the betterment of the modernizing civilizations, Leoniceno also had his own collection of works.
+He used these for working on his comparisons and observations.
+Leoniceno lived during the time which some call “the age of the manuscript”, meaning that the main way to gain knowledge was to read existing texts and add to them rather than verify them.
+This was why Leoniceno’s new approach of verification and personal observation was a major contribution to medical texts.